 How Can I Get Involved?

-Become a volunteer, and help spot butterflies.
+4) Become a community scientist volunteer and help spot butterflies.
 Currently, there are over 100 people counting butterflies on behalf of the Illinois Butterfly Monitoring Network each year.
 This data is informing conservation strategies for butterflies across the state.

 Meet the Expert